alibekk93/IDP_analysis/README.md

-# IDP_analysis
-Mesophiles vs. Thermophiles: Untangling the Hot Mess of In-trinsically Disordered Proteins and Growth Temperature of Bacteria
+# Mesophiles vs. Thermophiles: Untangling the Hot Mess of In-trinsically Disordered Proteins and Growth Temperature of Bacteria

 **Abstract**